ankitapackt/CompTIA_Security_SY0-701_Third-Edition/README.md

 <p>Incorrect statement in the book: Reminder: Ensure you know the differences between non-credentialed and credentialed vulnerability scanners.</p>
 <p>Correct statement: Reminder: Ensure you know the differences between non-credentialed and credentialed vulnerability scans.</p>

+<p><b>Chapter 23, Page No. 398</b></p>
+<p>Incorrect statement in the book: For further details regarding COOPs, see Chapter 12, Explain the importance of resilience and recovery in security architecture.</p>
+<p>Correct statement: For further details regarding COOPs, see Chapter 13, Explain the importance of resilience and recovery in security architecture.</p>

+<p><b>Chapter 24, Page No. 415</b></p>
+<p>Incorrect statement in the book: This chapter covers the second objective in Domain 5.0, Security Architecture, of the CompTIA Security+ exam.</p>
+<p>Correct statement: This chapter covers the second objective in Domain 5.0, Program Management and Oversights, of the CompTIA Security+ exam.</p>

 <p><b>Chapter 25, Page No. 433</b></p>
 <p>Incorrect statement in the book: Reminder: An MSA outlines the terms and conductions of a contract and an SOW outlines the vendor’s task, the organization’s expectations, and predefined outcomes.</p>
 <p>Correct statement: Reminder: An MSA outlines the terms and conditions of a contract and an SOW outlines the vendor’s task, the organization’s expectations, and predefined outcomes.</p>